 (A) Rental Income.
-The Underwriter will calculate the appropriate rent on a conservative or Contract Rent basis for comparison to the Applicant's estimate in the Application.
+The Underwriter will update the utility allowance and calculate the appropriate rent on a conservative or Contract Rent basis for comparison to the Applicant's estimate in the Application.
 The conservative basis for a restricted unit is the lesser of the Gross Program Rent less Utility Allowances ("Net Program Rent") or Restricted Market Rent.
-The conservative basis for an unrestricted unit is the lesser of the Market Rent or Applicant's projected rent.'Where Contract Rents are included, they will be used regardless of the conservative basis derived rent".
+The conservative basis for an unrestricted unit is the lesser of the Market Rent or Applicant's projected rent where the Applicant's projected rent is reasonable to the Underwriter.
+Where Contract Rents are included, they will be used regardless of the conservative basis derived rent.